 Again, take this from a credit counselor’s point of view, but the sooner an individual or couple can meet with a credit counselor (for which there should never be a fee), the sooner they can receive proper advice and guidance on the practical and realistic options to them.

-For more information on personal finance related topics such as the one above please contact Debt Reduction Services, a nonprofit credit and debt counseling organization at 1-877-688-3328 or visit the following link to purchase your own copy of Everyday Money for Everyday People on Amazon.
+If you found this excerpt helpful, be sure and visit the following link to purchase your own copy of Everyday Money for Everyday People on Amazon.